 - Proposed Research

-After a satisfactory presentation and defense of your DP, a satisfactory response to any other questions, and the submission of a final approved DP you will be admitted to candidacy.
+After a satisfactory presentation and defense of your DP and submission of a final approved DP, you will be admitted to PhD candidacy.

 Guidelines for theses and dissertations